github/semantic/docs/grammar-development-guide.md

 ### Handling conflicts

 Conflicts may arise due to ambiguities in the grammar.
-This is when the parser can not decide what the next symbol in an input stream should be because there are multiple ways to parse some strings.
+This is when the parser cannot decide what the next symbol in an input stream should be because there are multiple ways to parse some strings.

 - **Refactor by removing duplication.** Take two rules that parse the same string and combine them into a single rule that gets used in two places.
 Simplifying the number of rules reduces the search space of possible paths the parser can pursue, and resultantly can resolve to a single rule more easily.